MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

           - name: Build 🏗️
             run: npm run build

-          - name: Run unit tests ☑
+          - name: Run unit tests 🚨
             run: npm test
     ```

-The `npm` command was used here, but `yarn` will be fine too.

 ## Actions used
 > Which actions are used in the workflow above

 This workflow uses `actions/checkout`, a standard action for cloning the repo in a workflow run.

 Note that **no** Node or Yarn action was used here - the default environment will setup Node.js and Yarn for you.
 Using an extension is useful if you want to lock down a certain Node.js version or run multiple versions in parallel example.
 See the [node](node.md) sample's matrix area for more info.